 ARFF is a format that is used by the WEKA machine learning workbench (Garner, 1995; Witten and Frank, 1999)2.
 Although TiMBL at present does not entirely follow the ARFF specification, it still tries to do as well as it can in reading this format.
-In ARFF the actual data are preceded by a header with various types of information and interspersed with lines of comments (starting with %).
-The ARFF format is auto-detected when the first line starts with % or @.
-TiMBL ignores lines with ARFF comments and instructions, and starts reading data from after the @data statement until the end of the file.
-The feature-values are separated by commas, and white space is deleted entirely, so the pattern a, b c,d will be interpreted as 'a', 'bc', 'd'.
-We hope to include better support for the ARFF format in future releases.
+The ARFF format is not autodetected, and needs to be specified on the commanline with -F ARFF.